NaoiseGaffney/BookRepository/README.md

 An Admin Dashboard provides user management, loading of genres and books, as well as Book Repository statistics.

 ## Business
+The Business goals describe the expected user/reader and site owner goals, and drive the design, development, and deployment of the application which in this case is the Book Repository.
+The fulfillment of these goals detemine the success of the application.

 ### External User's Goals
 Readers with libraries and/or stacks of books at home that they would like to catalogue online for easier access and overview, and share their ratings, thoughts and comments on their books with other Book Repository readers.